 We could all use some adventure during these difficult times, and that’s where Kanopy steps in.
 The online streaming service is an educational platform of sorts, with a focus on documentaries, education, and indie cinema.
 Compared to other streaming services, Kanopy puts more of a focus on the enrichment and fulfillment of knowledge and culture.
 It features a variety of subjects and categories, from science to history to LGBTQ culture and technology.
 Best of all, it’s completely free for those who have a library card or university credentials.

-There is much to discover on Kanopy, but for those new to the platform, here are a few of the better films to look out for.
+There is much to discover on Kanopy, but for those new to the platform, here are a few of the better free movies to stream.

 Before A Rooster Crows: A Puerto Rican Coming of Age Story